Updated on: 3/25/2019

 - A third camera will be installed in front of Dearborn Park Elementary School, located in Beacon Hill, where Principal Angela Bogan has been advocating for an increased focus on safety for pedestrians and bicyclists.

-- The city added a fourth camera to Northeast 75th Street in front of Eckstein Middle School near Wedgwood, the site of the fatal DUI crash that killed two grandparents and seriously injured a woman and her infant child last March.
+- The city added a fourth camera to Northeast 75th Street in front of Eckstein Middle School near Wedgwood, the site of the fatal crash caused by a drunk driver that killed two grandparents and seriously injured a woman and her infant child last March.

 - The fifth camera will be located at East Yesler Way, near Boren Avenue and 12th Avenue, to improve safety around Bailey Gatzert Elementary School.
 The area is regularly crowded with commuter traffic and school officials have been concerned about speeding drivers there for some time.